 Accessing Middle College

 JHS - MCAS students can earn credit for college courses they take at PCC and receive high school elective credit for those classes.
 All classes are free to students, paid for by Portland Public Schools while the student is enrolled at JHS-MCAS.
-Starting with the Class of 2015, Jefferson students will be required to take at least 12 community college credits in order to graduate with a Middle College Diploma from Jefferson High School – Middle College for Advanced Studies.
-Most students access college-level courses during their junior and senior years.
-Sophomores interested in beginning college classes prior to the junior year need to complete the ‘Sophomore Application’.
-Applications are reviewed October 15th and January 15th each year.
-Freshmen will have to complete their first year at Jefferson before being allowed to take classes at PCC.
+Starting with the Class of 2015, Jefferson students will be required to take at least 12 community college credits, including one onsite PCC class in order to graduate with a Middle College Diploma from Jefferson High School – Middle College for Advanced Studies.

 Middle College Students can use the PCC Learning Center

 Jefferson Middle College Students who are enrolled in a course at PCC (and some Dual Credit courses on the Jefferson Campus) can use the Cascade Learning Center to get additional tutoring support.
 All you need is a PCC student ID number.
 See Getting a PCC ID Number for more information.